Please scroll down to read information about your testing day:

 HELPFUL DOWNLOADS

 **WE DO NOT KEEP YOUR TEST SCORES ON FILE.
-LEGALLY, THIS IS RESPONSIBILITY OF THE CHIEF ADMINISTRATOR OF YOUR HOMESCHOOL.** I highly recommend you log into the portal update your homeschool enrollment and the date of you testing appointment and the test you took (WOODCOCK JOHNSON).
+LEGALLY, THIS IS RESPONSIBILITY OF THE CHIEF ADMINISTRATOR OF YOUR HOMESCHOOL.** I highly recommend you log into the portal to update your homeschool enrollment and the date of you testing appointment and the test you took (WOODCOCK JOHNSON).

 These will be helpful: